 Robert was out pioneering an alternative way of life since the 1960s as part of a wave of young people who built their own homes and forged a living in the Canadian North.
 He wild crafted herbs and grew an individualistic lifestyle.
-He traveled all over the world, studied with shamans, healers and other pioneers in the alternative field.
-He worked in health food stores in Edmonton, as an herbalist and traveled the province.
+He travelled all over the world, studied with shamans, healers and other pioneers in the alternative field.
+He worked in health food stores in Edmonton, as an herbalist and travelled the province.
 He then pieced this together with his degree in botany and started as a clinical herbalist, something very unusual in Edmonton in the early 1980s.

 I have studied metaphysics for over 35 years but actually started living this way even while I was an adolescent living in a small town on the prairies.
 I have also worked as a researcher, studying longevity and healing.
 I have worked in health food stores, owned a store and have blended thousands of oil mixtures in a company that has survived for 20 years.
 We have both taught what we studied for the past twenty years, and continue to write and teach as we grow.

-We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating product.
+We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating products.
 We also have been in wholesale for nearly thirty years and understand the needs of our customers.

 Why are you so passionate about what you do?

 Nature provides beautiful scents and essences useful for healing, beauty and mood enhancement.
 Introducing people to this green pharmacopeia puts them in touch with their inner healer and alchemist and is fun and empowering.
 They find a way to support their own health and lifestyle and become their own expert in day-to-day living and healing.